The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A type of breast cancer that affects lymphatic vessels in the skin of the breast.
 It causes the breast to become red and swollen.

-A decision made after receiving and understanding all the appropiate information.
+A decision made after receiving and understanding all the appropriate information.

 Passed down from parents to their children.